How to format a hard drive, SSD, or USB flash drive

 - Find the appropriate drive icon and right-click it.

-- In the drop-down menu that appears, select the Format option.
+- In the drop-down menu, select the Format option.

 - Most options are set by default in the Format window, and you can most likely use those default settings.